SPRINGFIELD LAKE SHORE IMPROVEMENT ASSOCIATION

 - To represent the common interests of lease holders at Lake Springfield.

-- To attain these ends Purpose and Objective, the Association proposes to cooperate with the City Council, City, Water, Light and Power, the general public and other organizations with a common interest or purpose.
+- To attain these ends, the Association proposes to cooperate with the City Council, City, Water, Light and Power, the general public and other organizations with a common interest or purpose.

 - Membership of Springfield Lake Shore Improvement Association shall be composed of lease holders at Lake Springfield.